FanisGl/CNN_Machine_Learning/README.md

 [0] is a picture indexed 0, which we can see when we ".shape" by having 32x32 pixels and 3 colour channels.
-If interested about the consistency of the pixels of the image data, it can be observed on its raw form under the result of "x_train[0]."
+If we are interested about the consistency of the pixels of the image data, it can be observed on its raw form under the result of "x_train[0]."
 The arrays are combinations of values of colours that make up what we say 32 by 32.

 To be more practical, let's show that picture indexed [0] below.